patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 ### Buttons
 #### Placement
 Buttons to submit the form should always be placed to the bottom left of the form and be left-aligned with all the form fields.
 Buttons should be placed 16px apart, no matter where the form is placed.
 This includes when the form is inside a page, inside a wizard, or on a card.
-This solves for a number of issues outlined in the [Buttons documentation page](/components/button/design-guidelines#button-placement).
+This solves for a number of issues outlined in the placement section of our [buttons guidelines](/components/button/design-guidelines#button-placement).

 Buttons for other actions outside of submitting or cancelling the form may be placed elsewhere depending on your use case.